puppetlabs/puppet-docs/source/puppetdb/1/scaling_recommendations.markdown

 [ram]: #bottleneck-java-heap-size
 [runinterval]: /references/latest/configuration.html#runinterval

-Since PuppetDB will be a critical component of your Puppet deployment (that is, agent nodes will be unable to request catalogs if it goes down), you should make sure it can handle your site's load and be resilient against failures.
+Since PuppetDB will be a critical component of your Puppet deployment (that is, agent nodes will be unable to request catalogs if it goes down), you should make sure it can handle your site's load and is resilient against failures.

-As with scaling any service, there are several possible performance and reliability bottlenecks, which can be dealt with in turn as they become problems.
+As with scaling any service, there are several possible performance and reliability bottlenecks which can be dealt with in turn as they become problems.

 Bottleneck: Database Performance